jlangr/library2024/book/classes.md

 The `checkIn` method isn't perfect yet.
 But replacing unnecessary detail with abstractions in this manner allows us to more easily consider improving the remainder of its code.
 And toward our primary interest of SRP compliant classes, we've removed one reason to change from HoldingService.

-Many services  orchestrate numerous disparate behaviors.
+Many service classes must orchestrate numerous disparate behaviors.
 They must interact with business logic regarding various domains (holdings, patrons, branches), they might persist or retrieve data, and they might interact with external services.
 The HoldingServiceClass is one example of an orchestrating class.

 Some smaller services, such as a collection of behaviors concerned with date calculations, might have minimal orchestration needs.